Siesta Key residents prepare to leave their home on the island | Siesta Key | Your Observer

 “I see it edging a little further and further east,” he said.
 “The less my anxiety is as it goes.”

-The latest forecasts have Irma making landfall in south Florida, then pushing up the middle of the state.
-A hurricane watch extends from Anna Maria Island around the tip of Florida and through the Keys back up the east coast to Sebastian Inlet.
+The latest forecasts have Irma making landfall in south Florida, then pushing up the western third of the state.
+A hurricane watch extends from the Anclote River around the tip of Florida and through the Keys back up the east coast to the Volusia-Flagler county line.
 A hurricane warning extends from Bonita Beach to Jupiter Inlet.

 “I think it’s going to be a dangerous storm, and I think it’s just one of caution,” Logan said.
 “I think the hardest thing for everyone is the anticipation.”